chanzuckerberg/cryoet-data-portal/docs/intro_cryoet.md

   </figcaption>
 </figure>

+### Electron

-- **Electron**: "Electron" specifies that CryoET is an electron microscopy technique where an electron beam interacts with the sample to project an image.
+Electron specifies that CryoET is an electron microscopy technique where an electron beam interacts with the sample to project an image.
 Electron microscopy is used to view and gain structural information about subcellular and viral components.
 Electron wavelengths are small enough to interact with these components and produce images based on those interactions.
 CryoET falls under the transmission electron microscopy category, where electrons pass through the sample and illuminate film or a digital camera.
 High electron density components cast stronger shadows than lighter density ones, thus producing a 2D projection of the material in the sample.
 Click [here](https://youtu.be/pQc-GrilCiU) for a video explaining how electron microscopes work.

 <figure>
   <img src="_static/img/schematics_transmission.png"